Why do you need an advance directive?

 Advance health care directives (also called advance directives) are a way for you to give consent for certain situations where you might want or not want treatment.
 They can also be used to appoint someone to make decisions for you if you can’t do so yourself.
 An advance directive gives you a better chance of having your wishes carried out, even if you can’t talk to the doctors about what you want.

 General information about different advance directives, like health care power of attorney, living wills, do-not-resuscitate orders, and other agreements like these will be reviewed here.
 These documents apply only to your health care decisions and do not affect financial or money matters.
-Because the laws on these documents vary by state, you’ll need to find out what your state requires.
-You can get more information from the sources listed in the “To learn more” section at the end of this document.
+Because the laws on these documents vary by state, you’ll need to find out what your state allows and requires.
+You can get more information from the sources listed in the “To learn more” section.